kaustubhhiware/facebook-archive/CONTRIBUTING.md

 7) Do `git push origin your_branch(here, awesome_feature)` to push code into your branch.

 8) Finally, create a PR by clicking on the `New pull request` button [here](https://github.com/kaustubhhiware/facebook-archive/pulls).

+# ToDos

+These are the things to note, irrespective of what issue you are working on.

+- [ ] Pick larger intervals to plot for clearer graphs, less shaky.
+- [ ] Make sure the scripts are compatible with the latest version of JSON data provided by facebook's archive - [#2](https://github.com/kaustubhhiware/facebook-archive/issues/2).
+- [ ] Document all functions, use docstrings, intuitive variable names - [#16](https://github.com/kaustubhhiware/facebook-archive/issues/16).